Locations:

 Breast MRI is another test that creates clear pictures of the inside of your breasts using a magnet and radio waves.
 Your provider uses it along with other screening tools to detect cancer, especially if you’re at a higher risk or if you’ve had an abnormal mammogram result.

-Molecular Breast Imaging (MBI)
+Molecular breast imaging (MBI)

 MBI is a test that uses radioactive tracer and a special gamma camera to highlight cancerous cells in your breast tissue.
 It works by “lighting up” areas where cells appear irregular or out of control.
 It’s especially helpful if you have dense breasts.

-Other breast exams
+Non-imaging breast exams

 Being aware of how your breasts look and feel is another good way to detect changes in your breast health.
 This is sometimes called breast self-awareness.
 You should report changes to your provider right away.